Quantencomputer/cyoastudio/template_making.md

 		- `description`.
 Can be null if the description is empty.
 		- `image` contains the image of the option, to be used as the `src` attribute of an `img` tag.

 Note that the `title`s and `description`s contains HTML strings, and as such should be included using the non-escaping triple bracket syntax.
-The same goes for `style` and `costumCss`.
+The same goes for `style` and `customCss`.

 ### `style_options.json`